ajithshah/ajithshah/README.md

 # Hi there, I'm Ajithkumar Shah👋

 ## About

-### I am an MCA student at College of engineering Guindy, Anna University, Chennai.
+### I am an MCA Graduated at College of engineering Guindy, Anna University, Chennai.
+- Ability to adopt and learn new technologies.
+- Ability to communicate effectively with the team members.
+- Capacity to work in team or individually and take up responsibilities.

+### Software developer @indiespirit Technology.
 - Ability to adopt and learn new technologies.
 - Ability to communicate effectively with the team members.
 - Capacity to work in team or individually and take up responsibilities.

 ### Technical skills
 - Web Technologies: HTML, CSS, JavaScript, PHP, XML.